 “I think my feet might be a little narrow for KEEN shoes.
 Which sandals will fit me well?”

 In general, KEEN shoes are a bit roomy (for that comfy, toe-wiggling feel we love so much).
 If you have a narrower foot, you might like the Whisper sandal.
 It has a more contoured shape, and it also has laces that can be tightened up for a snug fit.
-The UNEEK collection also has a more contoured fit.
+The women's UNEEK collection also has a more contoured fit.
 The flexible cord upper helps it comfortably adapt to many different kinds of feet.

 Read Buying Guide +Collapse -